ReichertL/Student-Code-Testing-Pipeline/CProgrammierung/eval_pipline_rework/Readme.md

   - Running given test cases for all submissions in the database
   - Evaluate the results
   - marking students and submissions as passed (current bug, valgrind not taken into account)
+  - integrated submission fetching from moodle course
+  - integrated automatic feedback

 Roadmap
 ---
   - evaluating memory footprint for passing
-  - automate moodle submission fetching
   - evaluate runtime statistics
-  - automate feedback sending